-The recently introduced Container Deposit Scheme in NSW, which aims to combat single use bottles in waterways, in one initiative helping consumers to deliver a proactive waste solution.
-This will need to be extended to deliver solutions for another 23 waste streams.
+The recently introduced Container Deposit Scheme in NSW, which aims to reduce litter in our environment and waterways, is one initiative helping consumers to deliver a proactive waste solution.
+Further improvement could be achieved by increasing the number of eligible containers that can be collected.